mason-hz/aelf-react/README.md

 ### Notice

-aelf-bridge only supports one node and needs to check whether it is connected, NIGHT ELF supports multiple.
+aelf-bridge only supports one node and needs to check whether it is connected, NightElf supports multiple.
 If your application needs to use aelf-bridge you can usually do this.

 ```javascript
 export async function checkAElfBridge(aelfBridge: AElfDappBridge) {